devankestel/haskell_as_meditation/dev/ideas.md

   * Picnic Koans for each lesson?
 * Start out everyone with guided video meditation followed by mantra
 * Encourage everyone to fork so that their journeys can be customized
+* Tic Tac Toe TDD (TTTTDD)
+  * recursive joke with T and D and string concat?
+  * how much of this is a fresh tutorial?
+  * how much of this is just type it and see what it does?
+  * Cloud 9 environment